GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/CloudSQL/README.md

 ## [Team Admin] Create CloudSQL instance

-Please note we are creating this in `config-control` namespace for the sample.
+Please note we are creating this in `config-control` namespace for this sample.
-If KCC is setup in a tenant namespace (say using `AppTeams` composition), then we can use the tenant namespace instead.
+If KCC is setup in a tenant namespace (say using the `AppTeam` sample composition), then we can use the tenant namespace instead.

 ```
 NAMESPACE=config-control
 #NAMESPACE=<app-team's namespace>

 kubectl apply -f - <<EOF
 apiVersion: facade.compositions.google.com/v1
 kind: CloudSQL